 With infinite twisting bends and a rollercoaster of abrupt ups and downs, this stunning road over the mountains unravels scenic landscapes and epic emotions.
 It evokes the raw thrill of exploration and discovery, by crossing ridges and valleys, while sometimes touching the clouds!

-Representing an ancient shepherding trail, Transalpina wasn’t paved until the First World War, considered strategically important.
-There’s always something special about driving through the high roads in the mountains, and the Carpathians of Romania have plenty of fascinating journeys to offer.
-Reaching the highest altitude for a road in the country, the Transalpina, also known as the “King’s Road”, truly is one of the most exciting and unforgettable Romania experiences.
+Representing an ancient shepherding trail, Transalpina was not paved until the First World War, considered strategically important.
+There is always something special about driving through the high roads in the mountains, and the Carpathians of Romania have plenty of fascinating journeys to offer.
+Reaching the highest altitude for a road in the country, the Transalpina, also known as the “King’s Road”, truly is one of the most exciting and unforgettable experiences in the country.
 The road crosses the Carpathian Mountains, connecting the historical regions of Transylvania and Wallachia.
-More precisely, it links the towns of Novaci in Gorj County with Sebeș in Alba County, for a total length of about 130 km filled with countless emotions.
+More precisely, it links the towns of Novaci in Gorj County with Sebeș in Alba County, for a total length of about 130 km, filled with countless emotions.

 It is also known as the “King’s Road”, as it was traversed and inaugurated by king Carol the Second of Romania, after being redeveloped in 1939!